 Hurray!!!
 Summer is here!
 Time for fun and frolic!
 Here is a list of 50+ things you can enjoy this summer in and around Winnipeg.
 And the best of all, they are FREE!!!

-- Discover the diverse forms of art and culture at Le Patio 340.
-Most events are free at this bilingual pop-up summer bar.
+- Discover the diverse forms of art and culture at Le Patio 340. le Patio opens on June 7th with a free concert featuring Andrina Turenne, Jérémie & The Delicious Hounds, and Viince!
+Most events are free or pay what you can at this bilingual pop-up summer bar.

-- Enjoy a variety of music at the Leaf for free on Saturdays in July and August.
+- Enjoy a variety of music at the Leaf for free on Saturdays in July.
 Garden Concerts at The Leaf

-- CaRaVaN at the Cube is back for the summer with their open mic and open stage night, running Mondays at 7 pm from May 15th-September 18th.
+- CaRaVaN at the Cube is back for the summer with their open mic and open stage night, running on Mondays at 6:30 pm and 9 pm from June 23 to August 25.

 - Year after year, new murals are added at many places in Winnipeg.
 Check out these artistic creations!